labstreaminglayer/App-g.Tec/g.USBamp_old/README.md

 Using the deprecated API...

-The cmake build system will search for the gUSBampCAPI in C:\Program Files\gtec\gUSBampCAPI\API.
+The cmake build system will search for the gUSBampCAPI in C:\Program Files\gtec\gUSBampCAPI\API\Win32.
 This folder is expected to have gUSBamp.h, gUSBamp.dll, and gUSBamp.bin If your amp serial number is of the form UA-XXXX.XX.XX, you may need to replace your gUSBamp.dll file with a gUSBamp-for-2.0.dll file and rename to gUSBamp.dll.